RumathiD/Sanger-sequences-of-PBAs/README.md

 # Microbiological and Antinutritional Risks in Plant-Based Alternatives on the Swedish Market

-Sanger sequences from plant-based alternatives in Sweden This repository contains Sanger sequencing data generated for the manuscript:
+This repository contains Next Generation and Sanger sequencing data generated for the manuscript:

-Microbiological and Antinutritional Risks in Plant-Based Alternatives on the Swedish Market [manuscript_fastafiles.txt](https://github.com/user-attachments/files/28949322/manuscript_fastafiles.txt)
+Sanger sequences from plant-based alternatives in Sweden [manuscript_fastafiles.txt](https://github.com/user-attachments/files/28949322/manuscript_fastafiles.txt)

 ## Data description